 In 1921, the clubhouse, which by then had become synonymous with Tower, had a disastrous fire, which started and was mainly contained within the tower.
 The day after the fire, every member of the Board was at the site, and immediate plans were made for the repairs, which were rapidly completed.
 Throughout the war era, the club remained open even though its membership dropped at one point to a mere fifteen men, all of whom were ROTC officers.

 Throughout the years, Tower had been maintained through the leadership of a number of particularly devoted individuals, including James W. Newman ’26, and Dudley Woodbridge ’44.
-The club has added a sunroom, a billiards room, and the new kitchen and dining facilities.
+The club has added a sunroom, a billiards room, an upstairs taproom, and the new kitchen and dining facilities.
 Under the leadership of Tower, an Interclub Council was formed to address issues involving all of the Princeton eating clubs.
 Tower also led the formation of the Prospect Foundation which enables educational opportunities on the “Street”.
 Tower was one of the first clubs to decide to accept women in 1971.
-Recent improvements to the club include the purchase of a new entertainment center and the renovation of the basketball and volleyball court in the backyard.
+Recent improvements to the club include the purchase of a new entertainment center, the restoration of our famous football mural, and the renovation of the basketball and volleyball court in the backyard.

-Today, Tower is a vibrant club of approximately 220 upper-class members whose interests encompass nearly all aspects of Princeton life.
-Members enjoy what has been consistently rated the best food on “The Street” as well as wide array of resources at their disposal including entertainment facilities, pool tables, DVD collections, computer facilities, and much more.
+Today, Tower is a vibrant club of approximately 210 upper-class members whose interests encompass nearly all aspects of Princeton life.
+Members enjoy what has been consistently rated the best food on the street as well as wide array of resources at their disposal including entertainment facilities, pool tables, DVD collections, computer facilities, and much more.

 Always True Blue, always the best!